fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/10_aggregates.md

 ## summary

 Objects are constructed like from building blocks - inner parts first, then outer (enclosing) parts.
-Destruction runs in reverse order.
+Destruction runs in exactly reverse order.

 Putting objects one inside another is known as **aggregation**.
 It's stronger variant is named **composition**.